programminghistorian/ph-submissions/lessons/getting-started-with-mysql-using-r.md

 entryTitle <- "THE LOST LUSITANIA."

 entryPublished <- "21 MAY 1916"
-#convert the sting value to a date to store it into the database
+#convert the string value to a date to store it into the database
 entryPublishedDate <- as.Date(entryPublished, "%d %B %Y")

 entryUrl <- "http://newspapers.library.wales/view/4121281/4121288/94/"